 1. We are undertaking an independent root-and-branch review of the care system.
 The review will look at the underpinning legislation, practices, culture and ethos of the system.
 And it will be driven and shaped by care experienced young people themselves.

-2. The Scottish Government has committed to having a conversation with 1000 care experienced people during the next two years to inform improvements to our care system.
+2. The Scottish Government has committed to having a conversation with 1000 care experienced people to inform improvements to our care system.

-3. From 2017-18 we will entitle all care experienced young people to full university bursaries and will guarantee a place for those who fulfil the minimum entry requirements.
+3. Care experienced young people are now entitled to to full university bursaries, with a place guaranteed for those who fulfil the minimum entry requirements.

 4. By 2021 we want looked after children to be just as likely to be in college, training or a job as other children.
 A new fund will be developed to provide specific support for young people who have been in care to support them into work, training or learning.